xicrow/php-debug/README.md

   *Skipped, not sensible to do, clutter with either HTML or JS/CSS*
 - Groupable timers, timers with the same name will be grouped and min, max and average will be calculated (activate when stopping a timer)
 - Update example demo output in Debugger and Timer README
-- Update to PHP 7.0
+- ~~Update to PHP 7.4~~
+  Done
+  Implemented type declarations, return types, etc.
+  Implemented type prefixed variables
+- Change option arrays to explicit variables or option classes Fixed in most places, just need the rest

 ## License